seunomosowon/SA-geodistance/README.md

 ##### Fixed issues

-Version 1.1.0 includes support for Python v3 and Splunk v8.x.
+This version includes support for Python v3 and Splunk v8.x.
 The distance returned by default is in kilometers.

-Version 1.1.0 of the SA-geodistance doesnt introduce any fixes.
+This version of the SA-geodistance doesnt introduce any fixes and simply updates the permission of python files so it's not executable.

 ##### Known issues

-There are no known issues in version 1.1.x of the SA-geodistance
+There are no known issues in this version.

 ##### Third-party software attributions

-Version 1.1.0 of the SA-geodistance incorporates the following third-party software or libraries.
+This version of the app incorporates the following third-party software or libraries.
 Available at:  and
 MIT licensed .